ku-sldg/haskell-am/README.md

 ## Overview
 ---

-The Haskell Attestation Manager is a collection of Haskell libraries and executables that support the execution of attestation protocols.
-It builds off of the [Copland effort](https://ku-sldg.github.io/copland/) to provide a prototype implementation of the Copland semantics that includes the following additional capabilities:
+The Haskell Attestation Manager is a collection of Haskell libraries and executables that support the design and prototyping of layered attestation protocols.
+It builds off of the [Copland effort](https://ku-sldg.github.io/copland/) to provide a concrete implementation of the Copland semantics and a testing ground for experimental extensions (to both the Copland language proper and its supporting envioronment).

-1) generating and managing nonces
-1) sequencing execution of multiple Copland protocol phrases
-1) performing appraisal on the resulting evidence bundles

-We have ongoing work to implement similar Attestation Managers in other language environments([Copland Software](https://ku-sldg.github.io/copland/software.html)), and our [JSON message exchange format](https://ku-sldg.github.io/copland///resources/copland_core.pdf) facilitates communication between these diverse environments.
+We have ongoing work to implement similar Attestation Managers in other language environments(see:  [Copland Software](https://ku-sldg.github.io/copland/software.html)), and our [JSON message exchange format](https://ku-sldg.github.io/copland///resources/copland_core.pdf) is designed to facilitate communication amongst protocols whose executions span these diverse environments.
 The ultimate goal of the Copland effort is to build formally verified attestation protocols and infrastructure.
-This prototype serves as a first step and testing ground towards that goal.
+This prototype serves as a testing ground towards that goal.

 <!---
 [Orchestrating Layered Attestations](https://ku-sldg.github.io/copland///resources/copland-post-2019.pdf)  --->